the1lab/1lab/src/Cat/Diagram/Limit/Base.lagda.md

 $\bullet \to \bullet \leftarrow \bullet$; again, these diagrams are given by functors out of the category with that exact shape.
-Terminal objects may seem to break this trend, but we can think of them as being defined over the empty diagram, which is given by functors out of the category with no objects.
+Terminal objects may seem to break this trend, but we can think of them as being defined over the empty diagram, the unique functor from the category with no objects.

 We now move our attention to the maps out of our special object into the objects of the diagram.
 Note that these maps need to commute with